goodwin72/github-avatar-flow/docs/design-doc.md

 ![UI mockup](ui-mockup.jpg "UI mockup")

 ## Coding Style
-The code base will use follow the Airbnb coding style with a few modifications:
+The code base will use follow the Airbnb coding style with a few modifications, enforced by the ESLint plugin.
-- arrow-body-style: always
-- quote-props: always
-- prefer-const: false
-- newline-after-import: false (only disabled because it appears to be giving false positives)

-ESLint will be used to enforce the coding style.
-(As I am new to the Airbnb style, this list may be modified over time as I discover more of the rules defined by the style.)
+These modifications can be found in the .eslintrc file - each of the applications has one.
+All but one were made out of personal preference. ("newline-after-import" is disabled because it appeared to be giving false-positives during production.)

 ## Testing
 The React frontend and the Node backend will both be tested using Jasmine.
 To help Jasmine test React components, Enzyme will also be used for testing the frontend (specifically, through the use of the Jasmine-Enzyme project).